 \1 Assumes the use of a Mitsubishi Electric 4-pole standard motor with the power supply voltage of 400 VAC 50 Hz.

 \2 Select an MCCB according to the power supply capacity.

 Install one MCCB per inverter.
+Install one MCCB per converter unit.
 For the use in the United States or Canada, refer to page 141, and select the appropriate fuse.